graphcore-research/unit-scaling/docs/limitations.rst

 Limitations
 ===========

-**Warning:** this library is currently in its _alpha_ release.
-This means it is unoptimised and missing important functionality.
-We hope users still find the library valuable, but it should not be expected to work seamlessly.
-We are keen to help early users with any problems they encounter.

 :code:`unit-scaling` is currently still in early stages of development, and many important features have not yet been implement.
 The following is a list of some key missing functionality on the development roadmap: